Best ring light in 2025: beautiful lighting for vlogging, video calls and selfies

-The best ring lights used to be just for vloggers and Tiktokers, but now they're essential for anyone attending virtual work meetings as well as Zooming or Facetiming with friends and family.
+The best ring lights used to be just for vloggers and TikTokers, but now they're essential for anyone attending virtual work meetings as well as Zooming or FaceTiming with friends and family.

 Many of the best ring lights enable you to adjust the color temperature to suit different skin tones (making them great for makeup tutorials, too) and to match the ambient lighting conditions.
-So whether you're using them in the sun, the shade or yellow-tinged indoor light, you can make your lighting look natural.
+So whether you're using them in the sun, shade, or yellow-tinged indoor light, you can make your lighting look natural.

-While the best LED light panels and the best lights for Zoom calls tick some of the same boxes, for the best and most flattering lighting there is no substitute for a ring light.
+While the best LED light panels and the best lights for Zoom calls tick some of the same boxes, for the best and most flattering lighting, there is no substitute for a ring light.
 (And if you want to shoot a different kind of close-up, check out our guide to the best ringflash for macro photography!)

 The Quick List

-Read more
+Read more below

-Read more
+Read more below

 My top pick for affordable, simple illumination.
 The Neewer balances quality and cost, with adjustable brightness and bicolor output (with a clip-on filter for 5,600K or 3,200K).